ASK1734/poker_17card_strategies/README.md

 # Seventeen Cards

-## Overview
-This release is intended to
-1. get you familiar with the communication between the host and the player, and
-2. provide player templates based on which you can develop your own player.

----

 ## Contents
 This release includes four Python source files, a README file, the game flow, and the game instruction file.